ashitani/pitch_trainer/README.md

 ## Sound Effects

 The sound effects used in this app are obtained from [Sound Effect Lab](https://soundeffect-lab.info/sound/anime/).

+**Important**: Redistribution and direct linking are prohibited by the terms of service.
+Please download the corresponding files from Sound Effect Lab and place them in the audio folder.

+Required sound files:
-- Correct answer: OK.mp3
+  - `クイズ正解2.mp3`: Correct answer sound
-- Incorrect answer: NG.mp3
+  - `クイズ不正解1.mp3`: Incorrect answer sound
-- Level up: LevelUp.mp3
+  - `レベルアップ.mp3`: Level up sound

-These sound effects are provided free of charge for commercial use without requiring credit or links.

 ## Troubleshooting